Ginger Dressing

 How should I use Ginger Dressing?

 I like to toss leafy greens like lettuce, kale, and/or arugula with my Ginger Dressing to make a side salad.
-It’s also delicious when served over a filet of roasted salmon.
+It’s also delicious when served over a filet of simple baked salmon or crispy skin salmon.
+Use as a chicken marinade, serve as a veggie dip, spoon over rice bowls or grain bowls.

 Is Ginger Dressing gluten free?